-Tesla, Chinese Ev Brands Jostle For Limelight At German Fair
+Tesla, Chinese EV brands jostle for limelight at German fair

 BMW presented its "Neue Klasse" (New Class) generation of electric cars in Munich on Saturday, a series of six vehicles that will be manufactured from 2025.

-BMW and fellow European carmakers are investing heavily in the switch towards zero-emission driving as the European Union aims to end the sale of polluting engines by 2035.
+European automakers are investing heavily in the switch towards zero-emission driving as the European Union aims to end the sale of polluting combustion engine cars by 2035.

-Although car sales in the European Union have steadily improved over the last 12 months, they remain around 20 percent below their pre-coronavilevels as inflation and higher interest rates dampen appetites for new vehicles.
+Although car sales in the EU have steadily improved over the last 12 months, they remain around 20 percent below their pre-pandemic levels as inflation and higher interest rates dampen appetites for new vehicles.

 Some 700,000 visitors are expected to attend this week's IAA.

-Climate groups have vowed to stage protests during the fair, including acts of "civil disobedience" aimed at disrupting the IAA.
+Climate groups have vowed to stage protests, including acts of "civil disobedience" aimed at disrupting the fair.

+On Monday morning, Greenpeace activists submerged three cars in a small lake outside the convention centre.

+"The car industry continues to rely on too many cars, that are too big and too heavy.
+It's sinking the planet with that business model," Greenpeace spokeswoman Marissa Reiserer told AFP.